allenj12/tiny-struct/README.md

       s 20 my-signed-int
-      char c ;; 8 bit representation that gets converted for you on set/get bool b ;; 1 bit representation that gets converted for you on set/get array u 4 5 my-array ;; an 'array' of 4 bit unsigned ints of length 5 )
+      char c ;; 8 bit representation that gets converted for you on set/get bool b ;; 1 bit representation that gets converted for you on set/get array u 4 5 my-array ;; an 'array' of 4 bit unsigned ints of length 5.
+An array can contain any prior type )
 ```